 - PL and PS – long and short periods of the exponential moving average;

 This is the line that you see in the modern version of the MACD indicator as a histogram.
-It is called the fast MACD line, since the time when it was still a line.
+It is called the fast MACD line since it was still a line.

 The next step is to calculate the signal line as a simple moving average from the difference of two exponential moving averages calculated above: